adobe/legacy-stock-api-docs/supplemental/stock-api-business-faq.md

 Please note that depending on your use case (see sections below), an additional contract may be required.

+<a id="stock-integration-with-magento"></a>
+### Where can I learn about the Adobe Stock integration with Magento?

+Users of Magento Commerce 2.3.4 and newer have access to a pre-built integration with Adobe Stock inside the Page Builder.
+This allows users to search, license, and download Stock assets without leaving the Magento platform.
+Learn more about the [Adobe Stock Integration] (https://docs.magento.com/user-guide/cms/adobe-stock.html) in the Magento documentation.

 <a id="definitions-and-terms"></a>
 ## Definitions and terms